Generate QR Codes with Text Below: Create QR Code CTA

 Lastly, in the Frame Text section, you’ll need to enter the CTA text that you’d like to appear in your codes.
 You’ll also be able to change your text’s color.

-Can you customize your QR Code’s frame?
+Can you customize the text below your QR Code?

 Yes.
 Customization comes with every QR Code creation.
 And even if you’ve already generated your QR Codes, you can go back to them anytime on the dashboard when you need to make any visual changes, such as the frame or the text.
 Just go to the dashboard’s customization setup page to do your tweaks.